Leopold Stokowski: Early life and education

+Career

 New York, Paris, and Cincinnati

-In 1905, Stokowski began work in New York City as the organist and choir director of St. Bartholomew's Church.
-He was very popular among the parishioners, who included members of the Vanderbilt family, but in the course of time, he resigned this position in order to pursue a career as an orchestra conductor.
-Stokowski moved to Paris for additional study in conducting.
+In 1905 Stokowski began work in New York City as the organist and choir director of St. Bartholomew's Church.
+He was very popular among the parishioners, who included members of the Vanderbilt family, but in the course of time he resigned this position to pursue a career as an orchestra conductor.
+Stokowski moved to Paris for additional studies in conducting.
 There he heard that the Cincinnati Symphony Orchestra would be needing a new conductor when it returned from a long sabbatical.
-In 1908, Stokowski began a campaign to win this position, writing letters to Mrs. Christian R. Holmes, the orchestra's president, and travelling to Cincinnati, Ohio, for a personal interview.
+In 1908 Stokowski began a campaign to win this position, writing letters to Mrs. Christian R. Holmes, the orchestra's president, and travelling to Cincinnati, Ohio, for a personal interview.

 Stokowski was selected over other applicants and took up his conducting duties in late 1909.
-That was also the year of his official conducting debut in Paris with the Colonne Orchestra on 12 May 1909, when Stokowski accompanied his bride to be, the pianist Olga Samaroff, in Tchaikovsky's Piano Concerto No. 1.
-Stokowski's conducting debut in London took place the following week on 18 May with the New Symphony Orchestra at Queen's Hall.
+That was also the year of his official conducting debut in Paris with the Colonne Orchestra, on 12 May 1909, when he accompanied his future wife, the pianist Olga Samaroff, in Tchaikovsky's Piano Concerto No. 1.
+Stokowski's conducting debut in London took place the following week, on 18 May, with the New Symphony Orchestra at the Queen's Hall.

 His engagement as new permanent conductor in Cincinnati was a great success.
 He introduced the concept of "pops concerts" and, starting with his first season, he began championing the work of living composers.
 His concerts included performances of music by Richard Strauss, Sibelius, Rachmaninoff, Debussy, Glazunov, Saint-Saëns and many others.
 He conducted the American premieres of new works by such composers as Elgar, whose 2nd Symphony was first presented there on 24 November 1911.
 He was to maintain his advocacy of contemporary music to the end of his career.
-However, in early 1912, Stokowski became frustrated with the politics of the orchestra's Board of Directors, and submitted his resignation.
-There was some dispute over whether to accept this or not, but, on 12 April 1912, the board decided to do so.
+However, in early 1912 Stokowski became frustrated with the policies of the orchestra's board of directors, and submitted his resignation.
+There was some dispute over whether to accept this or not, but on 12 April 1912 the board decided to do so.